Yellow House Canyon

-As Yellow House Canyon extends outside the city limits of Lubbock, the canyon gradually widens and deepens.
-Around 15 km to the east-southeast of Lubbock, a dam was constructed to form Buffalo Springs Lake, a recreational lake that now inundates the site of the main springs, though the springs continue to flow beneath the waters of the lake.
-Immediately downstream of Buffalo Springs Lake is a much smaller dam that forms another recreational lake named Lake Ransom Canyon, where numerous single-family homes surround the lake to form the community of Ransom Canyon, Texas.
+Beyond the city limits of Lubbock, the canyon gradually widens and deepens.
+Around 15 km to the east-southeast a dam was constructed to form Buffalo Springs Lake, a recreational lake inundating the main springs; however, the springs continue to flow beneath the waters of the lake.
+Immediately downstream of Buffalo Springs Lake is a much smaller dam forming another recreational lake named Lake Ransom Canyon, with numerous single-family homes surrounding the lake as the community of Ransom Canyon, Texas.

 Downstream of Ransom Canyon, the North Fork is finally allowed to flow freely across sparsely populated ranchland as the canyon continues to deepen and widen.
-Where the North Fork crosses Texas Farm to Market Road 400, the canyon is nearly 3 km wide and 60 m deep.
+Texas Farm to Market Road 400 crosses at a point where the canyon is nearly 3 km wide and 60 m deep.
 Further downstream, near the confluence of Plum Creek and the North Fork, the walls of the canyon begin to curve sharply outward as the North Fork Double Mountain Fork Brazos River flows out of the canyon and onto the rolling plains of West Texas.